dirtyredz/ShipScriptLoader/README.txt

 [center][color=red][size=36pt]ShipScriptLoader[/size][/color][/center]

-A small mod designed to automatically load a script onto the players shit, regardless of if they change ships or not.
+A small mod designed to automatically load a script onto the players ship, regardless of if they change ships or not.
 The script will always be loaded.

 This mod will be extremly usefull to other modders and server owners.